-- To perpetuate the standards and ideals of Finbar O'Riley at Wente Scout Reservation. - Advise and assist new Scouts and make their stay at Camp a happy one. - Promote good fellowship and sportsmanship in all activities. - Initiate and complete improvement projects to make Wente Scout Reservation a better Camp for future generations. - Assist in receiving and conducting visitors about Camp. - Encourage Camping at Wente Scout Reservation.
+- To perpetuate the standards and ideals of Finbar O'Riley at Wente Scout Reservation. - Advise and assist new Scouts and make their stay at Camp a happy one. - Promote good fellowship and sportsmanship in all activities. - Initiate and complete improvement projects to make Wente Scout Reservation even better for future Camper generations. - Assist in receiving and conducting visitors about Camp. - Encourage Camping at Wente Scout Reservation.